mezeru/Python-GUI-Projects/readme.md

-### The projects made using PyQt module in python to make GUI Applications
+### The projects made using PyQt5 module in python to make GUI Applications

 - ##### Cal C (Calculator)